donno2048/restricted-functions/index.md

 Contributions are always welcome!

-If you can help to close some problems listed on _TODO.md_ or know about another dangerous function feel free to create a new issue or PR
+If you know about another dangerous function feel free to create a new issue or PR

 ## Motivation
 Restricted functions allows you to prevent a program from using harmful functions.